NeuroJSON/jdata/JData_specification.md

      ]
   }
 ```
 and the corresponding UBJSON equivalents.
-The notations "data0", "data1" etc are parsed
+The notations "data0", "data1" etc. are parsed
 node data in JData format according to the rules defined in this section, depending on
 the type of the data.